Hawaii Official Landlord Tenant Complaint (3rd Circuit Court)

 Who: You (the landlord) must fill out the complaint and file it with the Clerk of Court for the Third Judicial Circuit.
 Only you will be required to fill out the fields on this form – the tenant will not be required to provide any information.

 What: This is the formal complaint required to start the actual eviction process.
-In format, it is very similar to the forms used in the First and Second Judicial Circuits (with a few differences) and includes a number of important fields that must be completed in order for the complaint to be usable and for the eviction process to move forward.
+In format, it is very similar to the forms used in the First and Second Judicial Circuits (with a few differences) and includes several important fields that must be completed for the complaint to be usable and for the eviction process to move forward.

 - Pay close attention to the following areas: